charlottekyng/usb-modules-v2/README.md

 log/gatk.2018-08-03.2/gatk/intervals_gvcf/0030/ESBIPGRA00245.variants.vcf.gz.log
 ```

-This is where you go looking for the error.
 Most errors are related to incorrect parameters, empty or invalid input files or running out of resources (time or memory).

+1. Check your Makefile.
+Check the combination of genome and target panel/platform is valid (i.e. defined in `usb-modules-v2/genome_inc/`).
+Check for typos.
+Check the log to see if the parameters for individual steps are correct.

-If it is related to an invalid/empty input file, then go one step back in the pipeline to see
-if a previous step fell over without throwing and error (it happens).
+1. If it is related to an invalid/empty input file, then go one step back in the pipeline to see if a previous step fell over without throwing and error (it happens).

-If the reason is not obvious, try deleting any invalid/empty files, then re-run it.
+1. If the reason is not obvious, try deleting any invalid/empty files, then re-run it.
 Sometimes there are transient system glitches and a simple re-run is enough to fix it.

-#### "No rules to make..."

-This means make could not locate the correct recipes.

-1. Check your samples sheets.
-Make sure there are no stray spaces/tabs at the end of the lines.
-Make sure there are no blank lines (after the last samples).

-1. Check your project-level Makefile.

-1. There is a bug in the code.
-To see where it stops find the recipes, you can try `make --debug=i -nf usb-modules-v2/aligners/bwamemAligner.mk REF=b37 SEQ_PLATFORM=ILLUMINA ...`
-(the parameters in your project-level Makefile).
-This will produce a verbose dry-run of the files make is attempting to generate.
-Here you can see where it stops finding the
-recipes.
-This is very useful for debugging.
 ---

 # Example recipes